ITINERARIES Hot Springs and Nature in Hokkaido Enjoy nature around beautiful Lake Toya and Noboribetsu Onsen

 - Getting close to an active volcano at Mt.
 Usu

 - Unforgettable views from high above Hakodate

-There are several flights from Haneda Airport to New Chitose Airport (90 minutes) per day.
-From New Chitose take a local train to Minami-Chitose Station and transfer to an express train (40 minutes) to Noboribetsu Station.
-Noboribetsu Onsen is a 15-minute bus ride from the station and buses leave once or twice every hour.
+There are multiple flights from Haneda Airport to New Chitose Airport (90 minutes) per day.
+From New Chitose take a JR Rapid Airport train to Minami-Chitose Station and transfer to a limited express train (45 minutes) to Noboribetsu Station.
+Noboribetsu Onsen is a 20-minute bus ride from the station and buses leave once or twice every hour.

 While in the area, stop at Noboribetsu Date Jidaimura.
 This historic theme park is a reproduction of an Edo-period (1603-1867) town.
 Just walking around will make you feel like you're in the age of the samurai.
 Here, you can see a variety of performances by oiran and ninja.
 You can also dress up in kimono or as a ninja.

 Nearby is Northern Horse Park.
 At this expansive park you can ride horses, cycle, or stroll through the flowers.
 On site are also restaurants that turn locally produced ingredients into one-of-a-kind dishes.